 - In the Upload File window that pops up, select the test sample downloaded in step 1 and click Upload.

-- Enter the other bucket "unzip" and you can view the extracted files.
+- Enter the other bucket "unzip" and you can view the decompressed files.

-- Go to the SCF Console and view the execution result.
-Select Function Service> Function >Execution Log to see the printed log information.
+- Go to the SCF Console, and view the execution result.
+Select Function Service>Functions>Execution Log to check the printed log.